Solving Weak Wi-Fi in Basement

 As a good general rule of thumb, if the basement fed from the same meter and is on the same circuit as the rest of the house, then they are likely to work fine.
 If the basement runs off a different meter or there is some idiosyncracy in the way that part of the house is wired, then there may be problems getting the adapters to work.

-What about in cases where a Powerline adapter is not an option?
+What about in cases where a Powerline adapter/Wi-Fi extender is not an option?
 The basement might be wired on a different meter to the rest of the house, or else the wiring and circuitry may be either worn or old or wired in such a way that the plugs cannot communicate.
 This is in reality quite rare in modern and semi modern houses, but what alternatives are available in these cases to have a stronger internet connection in the basement?

 Whether this is possible depends on how far the basement is from the router and therefore how much drilling through walls and holes is required to feed the network cable down there.
 There are plenty of guides online on how to do this – see here and here tor two good examples.

-Many people don’t want to go through the hassle of all this DIY which is where other options such as Wi-Fi mesh systems come in.
+Option #2 – Mesh Wi-Fi – Many people don’t want to go through the hassle of all this DIY which is where other options such as Wi-Fi mesh systems come in.
 See the bottom of the linked page for the Tenda Mesh products.
 These kits consist of two or three cubes or pods which pick up the existing wireless signal from the router and amplify them throughout the home.

 The pods are placed strategically at certain points throughout the home to allow for the Wi-Fi coverage to reach to all the parts it needs to.
 In this case you would hope to place one in or near your basement and it should capture and boost the existing signal from your router to make it stronger and more reliable in the basement.

-Different mesh kits are available depending on the size of the home; see our page for a full breakdown of different makes and models of mesh kits.
 Again depending on how far the basement is from the router, you may need a two or three pod kit to send a reliable signal there.
 The models are clearly differentiated based on the size of the home to be used in so you should find a model that will give you the best coverage.

 Recent Posts